mcavoybn-tovuti/frontend-decouple-bakeoff/README.md

 ## VueJS

-StencilJS files are located in `/vue/`.
+Vue files are located in `/vue/`.

 ## React

-StencilJS files are located in `/react/`.
+React files are located in `/react/`.